 Or maybe cut out coffee?

-Well cutting down the carbohydrates is much the same.
+Well, cutting down the carbohydrates can be much the same.
 You WILL have some kind of withdrawal if you just make the cut.

 So it’s better to do it one step at a time and reduce your intake slowly.
 That way you can find some great alternatives and get into a better eating pattern and routine that you can stick to and enjoy.
 We’ll be talking about alternatives down the page and finding alternatives is the key to carb reduction.